ZAWARTO/NDS-Game/README.md

 the soldier sprite and a state defined in defines.h so that the sprite changes according to where you move to simulate movement rotation.

-There are a total of five variables Boolean prefixed with cl-, these determine if a console cleanup has already been performed to write new text on the top screen, each state changes the cleaning boolean from the following state to false so that with the conditional in the following state it performs a text cleanup and then each state changes its variable to true so it doesn't repeat cleaning continuously and passes to another conditional.
+There are a total of five bool variables prefixed with cl-, these determine if a console cleanup has already been performed to write new text on the top screen, each state changes the cleaning boolean from the following state to false so that with the conditional in the following state it performs a text cleanup and then each state changes its variable to true so it doesn't repeat cleaning continuously and passes to another conditional.

-In the conditional of randomly changing thedocument position is subtracted from the range of random numbers between 0 and 256 and 0 y 192 which are the maximum x and y positions of the screen, the subtraction is 16 pixels and this avoids the document appears off the screen.
-The other most notable part of the project is the music implementation, we have made it in .mod format since the maxmod9.h library which comes by default can only play that format, .xl and some more so we have modified the makefile so that it can create soundbank_bin.h and save soundbank.h in memory .mod files from the audio folder and be able to play them, playback at startup It is automatic and you can pause and resume it by pressing the touch screen regardless of the game state.
+In the conditional of randomly changing thedocument position is subtracted from the range of random numbers between 0 and 256 and 0 and 192 which are the maximum x and y positions of the screen, the subtraction is 16 pixels and this avoids the document to appear off the screen.
+The other most notable part of the project is the music implementation, we have made it in .mod format since the maxmod9.h library which comes by default can only play that format, .xl and some more so we have modified the makefile so that it can create soundbank_bin.h and save soundbank.h in memory use .mod files from the audio folder and is able to play them, playback at startup its automatic and you can pause and resume it by pressing the touch screen regardless of the game state.

 ## Structure